 Name:

 Date:

 Job title:

 Base /Practice:

 Professional registra tion Number and Expi ry Date:

-Date Prescribing Qua alification is held:
+Date Prescribing Qua lification is held:

-Disease area to be prescribed for and types of medicines to be prescribed Evidence of competence to prescribe in this area Recent CPD supporting prescribing in this area: (include dates) Please state guidelines or attach protocols worked to
+Disease area to be prescribed for and types of medicines to Evidence of competence to prescribe Recent CPD supporting prescribing in this Please state guidelines or attach

+be prescribed in this area area: (include dates) protocols worked to

 How do you intend to audit your prescribing?
 Do you receive clinical supervision?
-If 'YES', please give details type/frequency etc Prescribing CPD Requirements Area of CPD identified e.g. Prescribing for the elderly, electronic prescribing How you are going to address this e.g. through training, shadowing supervised practice Date this CPD needs to be met My intended scope of practice prescribing lead/clinical manager the practice GP
+If 'YES', please give details type/frequency etc Prescribing CPD Requirements Area of CPD identified e.g. Prescribing for the elderly, electronic prescribing How you are going to address this e.g. through training, shadowing supervised practice Date this CPD needs to be met

+My intended scope of practice has been discussed with the practice GP prescribing lead/clinical manager.

-Independent/Supplementary Prescribers signature:
+Independent/Supplementary Prescribers signature: .....

-GP Lead/ Clinical Manager's name
+GP Lead/ Clinical Manager's name.....

-Signature